1999–2000 Detroit Pistons season: Aftermath

-Following the season, Hill was traded to the Orlando Magic after six seasons with the Pistons, while Hunter was traded to the Milwaukee Bucks, and Laettner and Mills were both dealt to the Dallas Mavericks, while Loy Vaught was traded to the Mavericks in a separate trade.
+Following the season, Hill was traded to the Orlando Magic after six seasons with the Pistons, while Hunter was traded to the Milwaukee Bucks.
+Meanwhile, Laettner and Mills were both dealt to the Dallas Mavericks, while Loy Vaught was traded to the Mavericks in a separate trade, and Crotty re-signed with his former team, the Utah Jazz.
 However, Mills was released by the Mavericks, and signed as a free agent with the Indiana Pacers.